Esmail-ibraheem/nanograd/README.md

 # OmniGPT (Transformers):
-The fastest and most efficient repository for continued-pre-training, and fine-tuning GPTs, omniGPT is an ambitious project aimed at building a GPT (Generative Pre-trained Transformer) model from scratch in Python, complemented by state-of-the-art fine-tuning techniques and optimized for performance with CUDA.
+The fastest and most efficient repository for continued-pre-training, and fine-tuning GPTs inspired from litgpt from lightning AI, omniGPT is an ambitious project aimed at building a GPT (Generative Pre-trained Transformer) model from scratch in Python, complemented by state-of-the-art fine-tuning techniques and optimized for performance with CUDA.
 This project encompasses everything from tokenization to model training, making it a robust toolkit for developing and fine-tuning large language models.

 <p align="center">